PHSKC-APDE/hyrule/example_workflow/_targets.md

-The [`compile_links`](#0) function aggregates the 1:1 links from the `preds` and `fixed` targets into clusters/networks and computes some metrics at each scale (e.g. the hash id level and then the source id level).
+The [`compile_links`](#0) function aggregates the 1:1 links from the `preds` and `fixed` targets into clusters/networks and computes some metrics at each scale (e.g., the hash id level and then the source id level).
 The resulting target, `components` consists of a summary file (a subset is reproduced below) as well as the data frame that converts `clean_hash` into a `final_comp_id` which represents the ID of the